ameistad/haloy/README.md

 ### List of labels that haloy will use to configure HAProxy.

 Haloy uses the following Docker container labels to configure HAProxy:
-- `haloy.ignore` - If set to true haloy will ignore the container (default: false)
 - `haloy.appName` - Identifies the application name
 - `haloy.deployment` - Identifies the deployment ID
 - `haloy.domains.all` - A comma-separated list of all domains